Prehistoric Stimpy: Production

-The episode was animated by the Mr. Big Cartoons studio of Sydney.
+The episode was animated by the Mr. Big Cartoons at Sydney, Australia.
 Peter Avanzino and Stephen DeStefano produced the storyboards of the episode.
-The scene where Stimpy rips off pieces of Cobb's face was censored in the home media release.
+The scene where Stimpy rips off pieces of Cobb's face was censored in the original home video release.
+It was since brought back in later releases, but never restored.

 Reception

 American critic Thad Komorowski gave the episode three out of five stars.